 e.
 Milwaukee River route to Mequon.
 Take the Oak Leaf trail to Dean Rd.
 Turn north on Range Line.
 After crossing Brown Deer Rd go west to pick up the Upper River Rd and River Rd to Mequon Rd.
 This is a very scenic route along the east bank of the Milwaukee River.

 f.
-Oak Leaf to Interurban Trail connection.
+Oak Leaf to Interurban Trail connection (see Milwaukee-Door route).
 Take the Oak Leaf Trail north from downtown.
-Go west on Green Tree Rd. and then north on Green Bay Rd. (new surface with wide shoulders).
+Go west on Green Tree Rd and then north on Green Bay Rd (new surface with wide shoulders).
 Just after the junction with Teutonia, very carefully turn left onto Ruth and take Deerwood Rd north through the old Brown Deer business district.
-Take W. River Lane west and cross Brown Deer Rd.
+Take W River Lane west and cross Brown Deer Rd.
 Take a short stretch of sidewalk along Brown Deer to the WE Energies substation.
-This is the start of the Brown Deer Trail (unpaved) that runs north to connect with the Interurban Trail.
-An alternative that avoids the unpaved section of trail and the tricky left turn is to continue north on Green Bay Rd to County Line Rd, but traffic on this is heavy.
+This is the start of the Brown Deer Trail that runs north to connect with the Interurban Trail.

 h.
 Washington Park North.
 This route runs from Washington Park to Mill Rd.
 North of Washington Park, it takes the elegant Grant Boulevard and then switches to 37th.
 It uses Congress to go west to 47th which it follows to McGovern Park.
 It then uses Sherman Boulevard (heavy traffic) to Mill Rd, offering access to the Havenwoods State Forest.
 North of Mill Rd., Sherman becomes 43rd St and loses its shoulders.